vishvAsa/sanskrit/vyAkaraNam/whitney/09_Chapter_V_NOUNS_AND_ADJECTIVES.md

 407 ff.; and RV. has once `uruvyáñcam` from root `vyac`; — 2.
 The stem `yuj`, sometimes, in the older language: thus, nom. sing. `yúñ` (for `yúñk`), accus. `yúñjam`, du. `yúñjā` (but also `yújam` and `yújā`); —
-3. The stem -`dṛç`, as final of a compound in the older language; but only in the nom. sing, masc., and not always: thus, `anyādṛ́n̄`, `īdṛ́n`̄, `kīdṛ́n̄`, `tādṛ́n̄`, `etādṛn`, `sadṛ́n`̄ and `pratisadṛ́n̄`: but also `īdṛ́k`, `tādṛ́k`, `svardṛ́k`, etc.; — 4.
+3. The stem -`dṛś`, as final of a compound in the older language; but only in the nom. sing, masc., and not always: thus, `anyādṛ́n̄`, `īdṛ́n`̄, `kīdṛ́n̄`, `tādṛ́n̄`, `etādṛn`, `sadṛ́n`̄ and `pratisadṛ́n̄`: but also `īdṛ́k`, `tādṛ́k`, `svardṛ́k`, etc.; — 4.
 For `path` and `puṁs`, which substitute